tosie/lifx-homekit/README.md

 `GOOS=linux GOARCH=arm GOARM=6 go build lifx-homekit.go`

 the project will be compiled in a way that makes it run on a Raspberry Pi.
-In the future there might be a manual here to describe the steps neccessary to set up everything, but for now this must be suffice as a starting point for you.
+In the future there might be a manual here to describe the steps neccessary to set up everything, but for now this must suffice as a starting point for you.